 Nonsurgical Treatments for Droopy Upper Eyelids?

 BOTOX® injections can significantly improve the contours of the upper eyelid and brow.
 Treatments should address both of these areas because they are interrelated and neuromodulators that minimize wrinkles can produce a slight brow lift, too.
 Dermal fillers such as Restylane® can also play a role in creating a more youthful-looking eyebrow arch.

 I wouldn’t recommend using chemical peels, laser skin resurfacing treatments, or radiofrequency devices on the upper eyelid skin.

 In some cases, a surgical upper eyelid lift may be the best choice to create a more alert and youthful appearance.
 You can see one of my upper eyelid surgery patient’s results in the Instagram post below:

-If you’re looking for a medical spa or plastic surgery specialist in the Toronto or Oshawa area, contact our office using the online form to request a consultation or call us directly at either (416) 925-7337 (Toronto) or (905) 743-9888 (Oshawa) to schedule an appointment.
+If you’re looking for a medical spa, blepharoplasty specialist, or plastic surgeon in the Toronto or Oshawa area, request a consultation using the online form or call us directly at either (416) 925-7337 (Toronto) or (905) 743-9888 (Oshawa) to schedule an appointment.